-Application Note AN023 CC1020 MCU Interfacing includes example source code and is available from the Chipcon web site.
+Application Note AN023 CC1020 MCU Interfacing is also applicable for the CC1021.
+This application note includes example source code and is available from the Chipcon web site.

-Chipcon recommends resetting the CC1020 (by clearing the RESET\N bit in the MAIN register) when the chip is powered up initially.
+Chipcon recommends resetting the CC1021 (by clearing the RESET_N bit in the MAIN register) when the chip is powered up initially.
 All registers that need to be configured should then be programmed (those which differ from their default values).
 Registers can be programmed freely in any order.
-The CC1020 should then be calibrated in both RX and TX mode.
-After this is completed, the CC1020 is ready for use.
+The CC1021 should then be calibrated in both RX and TX mode.
+After this is completed, the CC1021 is ready for use.
 See the detailed procedure flowcharts in Figure 29 - Figure 31.

-With reference to Application Note AN023 CC1020 MCU Interfacing Chipcon recommends the following sequence:
+With reference to Application Note AN023 MCU Interfacing CC1020 Chipcon recommends the following sequence.
+Note that the CC1020 sub-routines are equally applicable for the CC1021.